Game Day with the Texans

 Football and food go together perfectly.
 If you think you can make it through the game without giving in to the countless local dishes and game favorites offered around the stadium then you’re stronger than I am.
 NRG Stadium features everything from traditional game favorites like burgers and nachos to cuisine by acclaimed Houston chefs.

 If stadium food isn’t for you, or you’re looking for a way to celebrate pre or post-game, NRG is conveniently located just outside Houston’s eclectic museum district and Rice Village.
-Drive or take the MetroRail up the road for acclaimed restaurants like Local Foods, Prego Italian Cuisine, or Helen Greek Food & Wine.
+Drive or take the METRORaill up the road for acclaimed restaurants like Rainbow Lodge, Prego Italian Cuisine, or Helen Greek Food & Wine.
 These and other selections offer great brunch selections pre-game as well.

 One of the most iconic parts of football is the pre-game tailgating experience.
 There is no better way to prepare for a Texans game than to congregate with other fans with great food and beer.
-Whether you are planning your own tailgate or interesting in attending a larger organized party, there are plenty of pre-game options.
+Whether you are planning your own tailgate or interested in attending a larger organized party, there are plenty of pre-game options.
 If you set up your own tailgate, remember it is limited to one 8’x 16’ parking space for each valid parking hangtag and good parking spaces go fast.
-Another option is buying passes to a prearranged tailgate party like the Houston Texans Liberty Tailgaters or Battlerwagon Crew.
+Another option is buying passes to a prearranged tailgate party like the Battlerwagon Crew or reserving a private, turn-key tailgate party package with Tailgate USA.
 The tailgaters offer things like beer on tap, burgers and hot dogs, BBQ, margaritas, beer pong, and TV’s to watch other NFL games.

 NRG Stadium, part of the NRG Park and Astrodome entertainment complex, is one of the largest sports venues in Texas.
 The 1.9 million square foot facility seats 71,795 and features a retractable roof, the first NFL stadium to do so.
 The stadium was created as the home field for the Houston Texans when they originated in 2002.
-Since then, the field has been the venue of major events like the Houston Livestock Show and Rodeo, Texas Bowl, Wrestlemania XXV, international soccer matches, and Super Bowl XXXVIII.
-NRG will also host the 2016 Final Four college basketball tournament, 2016 Copa America soccer tournament, and 2017 Super Bowl LI.
+Since then, the field has been the venue of major events like the Houston Livestock Show and Rodeo, Texas Bowl, Wrestlemania XXV, international soccer matches, 2016 Final Four, and Super Bowl LI and XXXVIII.

 Food at the Park

 It’s easy to find yourself overwhelmed by all of the restaurant choices NRG offers on game day!
 But it’s a good problem to have.
 The offering consists of traditional sports favorites like burgers, BBQ, and hot dogs but also includes signature local dishes and acclaimed chef-driven options.
-Chris Shepherd, James Beard award-winning chef of Underbelly, loves the Texans so much he jumped on the opportunity to have a minimized version of his restaurant at NRG.
-Shepherd’s football-themed sandwiches and meat plates taste as good as they look!
 To make things easier, here are a few of our favorite local foods offered at game:

 Killen's BBQ (Sections 109, 129)